 – Sir Thomas More (1478-1535) British writer, statesman and philosopher

 “There’s rosemary…that’s for remembrance.”
-Who can forget Ophelia, presenting bones as flowers after Hamlet’s and her father’s manipulations have driven her to insanity?
+Who can forget Ophelia, presenting bones as flowers after Hamlet’s and her father’s manipulations had driven her to insanity?
 It certainly stuck with me.

 I love rosemary.
 Its delicate blue flowers and dusky needles, a stark contrast to its vibrant, bold flavor, are a favorite in my herb garden and kitchen.
 More than just a culinary delight, rosemary boasts some amazing longevity and healing properties.